GoHypernet/hypernet-protocol/packages/contracts/contracts/access/README.md

 extension is intended to fascilitate new modes of tokenized access control not currently possible by assigning roles directly to a contract address or externally owned account (EOA).

-The `Test.sol` contract under the `utils` subdirector is used to help test this library.
+The `Test.sol` contract under the `utils` subdirectory is used to help test this library.
 See `test/NFTAccessControl-test.js` for an example of how to use `NFTAccessControlUpgradeable.sol`.